Security Provider

 Download the application from OpenKM Download center.

-This will downlaod a zip file contaning a Maven project.
+This will download a zip file containing a Maven project.
 For more information about Maven: https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html

 Step 2: OpenKM configuration

-Go to the configuration thru the OpenKM administration ui and search by this property principal.adapter and modify its value by com.openkm.plugin.principal.CustomPrincipalAdapter
+Go to the configuration through the OpenKM administration UI and search for this property principal.adapter and modify its value to com.openkm.plugin.principal.CustomPrincipalAdapter

 Step 3: Install the plugin

-Once you build the maven project (security-provider), you have to copy security-provider-jar-with-dependencies.jar into the path: $CATALINA_HOME/plugins
+Once you build the Maven project (security-provider), you must copy security-provider-jar-with-dependencies.jar into the path: $CATALINA_HOME/plugins

-You can add/update more users and roles modifying the class com.openkm.security.utils.Users.java
+You can add or update users and roles by modifying the class com.openkm.security.utils.Users.java

 Authentication Provider

-You must read the following steps in order to configure this piece correctly:
+You must follow the steps below to configure this component correctly:

 Step 1: Download

-The application is the same you downloaded from OpenKM Download center.
+The application is the same one you downloaded from OpenKM Download center.

 Step 2: Install the patch